 “With any shift, there’s always going to be a learning curve,” said Hartsfield-Jackson spokesman Reese McCranie.
 He said passengers should follow signs in the terminal to the pickup locations about a 5 minute walk from the terminal.

 The airport’s construction of massive canopies that will cover the curbside area requires shifting lane closures that are causing congestion.
-The canopies, which will cost $265 million, are part of the airport’s $6 billion expansion and modernization plan.
+The canopies, which along with other terminal improvements will cost $265 million, are part of the airport’s $6 billion expansion and modernization plan.